DIY Drawstring Bag | Tutorial to Make 3 Different Drawstring Bags

 How to Make the Lined Drawstring Bag

-Lined Drawstring Bag Step 1: Cut out 2 rectangles for the outside of the bag and 2 for the inside.
+Lined Bag Step 1: Cut out 2 rectangles for the outside of the bag and 2 for the inside.
 For a little grab bag size I made my pieces 6″ tall x 5″ wide and I used 1/4″ seam allowances.

 For the lining pieces just sew them together with right sides together around the sides and bottom edge.
 For the outside layer you need to leave a gap for your drawstring.
 Start sewing at the top and sew for 1-1.5″, leave a 1/2″ gap (or wider if you are making a bigger bag with a wide drawstring such as ribbon), and then continue sewing.
 I circled the 2 gaps below: